graph-genome/graph-genome.github.io/pantograph.md

 ![](img/nucleotides.PNG)
 *Nucleotide level view of the Bacteriophage phi1 viral pangenome.*

+[Live Demo](https://graph-genome.github.io//Schematize/) is available for the SARS-CoV-2 pangenome.
-The complete details of Pantograph and its planned capabilities are available in the [Pantograph Specification (Google Document)](https://docs.google.com/document/d/1NEYkRS6Ux1w_v0Soe74FeOAMOxGHOzDun00LdjMi-74/edit?usp=sharing).
+The **[Pantograph Wiki](https://github.com/graph-genome/Schematize/wiki)** contains a user guide to get started on interpreting visualizations.
+The complete details of Pantograph and its planned capabilities are available in the
+[Pantograph Specification (Google Document)](https://docs.google.com/document/d/1NEYkRS6Ux1w_v0Soe74FeOAMOxGHOzDun00LdjMi-74/edit?usp=sharing).
 The key aspects of our approach are:
  1. Use Graph Sorting to find a consensus ordering of elements in the genome
  2. Separate genome into colinear blocks called Components